 Below are six steps you can take to make your channel partners profitable.

-A well-thought-out partnership strategy can lead to improved sales and profitability.
+A well-thought-out partnership strategy and program structure can lead to improved sales and profitability.

 Instead of selecting partners at random, you should understand what channel partners want and how their goals align with your business.